701 E Basin Dr. SW, Washington, DC 20242

-In Advise and Consent, the Orrin Knox and his wife Hal rolled up to the Jefferson Memorial so Knox could invite President Thomas Jefferson’s spirit into the consideration of fairly hefty political conundrum.
+In Advise and Consent, the Orrin Knox and his wife Hal rolled up to the Jefferson Memorial so Knox could invite President Thomas Jefferson’s spirit into the consideration of a fairly hefty political conundrum.
 On the steps, they ran into some tourists – Mimi and Walter – who barked orders at each other while they took pictures.
 They considered going up to the monument to have big thoughts – but decided against it.
-You, however, shouldn’t follow that cue.
-You should take the opportunity to step inside.
+I, however, didn’t follow that cue.
+I took the opportunity to step inside.

 One of the first things I noticed inside the memorial was the quote by Jefferson rolling around the inside of the rotunda.
 Allen Drury wrote, in Advise and Consent, “…the President who announced to the world that he had sworn eternal hostility to every form of tyranny over the mind.”
 I’m not trying to be picky or anything but I don’t think President Jefferson announced his hostility to the world.
 I know Advise and Consent, is fiction, but Drury is known for his research and accuracy.
 So I was surprised that the line didn’t come from a famous speech but rather Jefferson wrote the line – in a letter to his friend, Benjamin Rush.
 It says it right here.
 Then it was selected to appear inside the rotunda, along with other quotes from Jefferson’s writings – including the work he is most remembered for – the Declaration of Independence.